ischrauwen-lab/Biorepository/Script_Information/How_To_Use_Singularity.md

 # Using Your Singularity File:

-1) Know the path to your singularity.
-An example is placed below:
+1) Know the path to your singularity and place that path in the  `singularity_image` variable:

 ```bash
 # The Singularity image GATK 4.4.0.0: